IgorYbema/Panasonic-H-Aquarea/README.md

 The techniques used in the rule library allows you to work with very large rulesets, but best practice is to keep it below 10.000 bytes.

+Notice that sending commands to the heatpump is done asynced.
+So, commands sent to the heatpump at the beginning of your syntax will not immediatly be reflected in the values from the heatpump later on.
+Therefor, heatpump values should therefor be read from the heatpump itself instead of those based on the values you keep yourself.

 ## Syntax
 Two general rules are that spaces are mandatory and all lines are terminated by a semicolon.